oauth-wg/oauth-selective-disclosure-jwt/draft-ietf-oauth-selective-disclosure-jwt.md

     3. Validate the signature over the Key Binding JWT per Section 5.2 of [@!RFC7515].
     4. Check that the `typ` of the Key Binding JWT is `kb+jwt` (see (#kb-jwt)).
     5. Check that the creation time of the Key Binding JWT, as determined by the `iat` claim, is within an acceptable window.
-    6. Determine that the Key Binding JWT is bound to the current transaction and was created for this Verifier (replay protection) by validating `nonce` and `aud` claims.
+    6. Determine that the Key Binding JWT is bound to the current transaction and was created for this Verifier (replay detection) by validating `nonce` and `aud` claims.
     7. Calculate the digest over the Issuer-signed JWT and Disclosures as defined in (#integrity-protection-of-the-presentation) and verify that it matches the value of the `sd_hash` claim in the Key Binding JWT.
     8. Check that the Key Binding JWT is a valid JWT in all other respects, per [@!RFC7519] and [@!RFC8725].